ARZZEZZAN/s21_decimal/materials/instructions_for_testing.md

   Use the ```-exclude``` option of _leaks_ to filter out leaks in functions with known memory leaks.
   This option helps reduce the amount of extra information reported by _leaks_.

+* **Build test** The program can be checked for correct build on a test system enviroment.
+This will require Docker installed.
+If the system has a docker, then you can go to the materials / build directory and run the run.sh script from there.
+The script will wrap your solution in docker and run it along with a typical build script.